techindro/Penetration-testing-toolkit/README.md

 # Penetration-testing-toolkit
-A comprehensive collection of essential ethical hacking tools, penetration testing commands, and security cheat-sheets for Red teaming and Web App Pentesting.
+A comprehensive collection of essential ethical hacking tools, penetration testing commands, and security cheat-sheets for Red Teaming and Web App Pentesting.

 # 🛠️ Advanced Pentesting & Bug Bounty Playbook

-A highly comprehensive, enterprise-grade collection of advanced penetration testing commands, automated reconnaissance workflows, IoT/CCTV security auditing, and live Bug Bounty methodology curated by **Shubham Patel ([techindro](https://github.com))**.
 This repository serves as an operational reference playbook for Web Application Security, Network Auditing, Cloud Infrastructure, and Red Teaming engagements.
+It contains a highly comprehensive collection of advanced penetration testing commands, automated reconnaissance workflows, IoT/CCTV security auditing guidelines, and live Bug Bounty methodologies curated by **Shubham Patel (techindro)**.

-> **⚠️ DISCLAIMER:** This repository is strictly for educational purposes, authorized research, and defensive security auditing.
+**⚠️ DISCLAIMER:** This repository is strictly for educational purposes, authorized research, and defensive security auditing.
 Performing unauthorized attacks or scanning networks without explicit, written permission/scope is completely illegal and punishable by law.

 ---